5α-Reductase: Finasteride

 Finasteride inhibits two 5α-reductase isoenzymes (II and III), while dutasteride inhibits all three.
-Finasteride potently inhibits 5α-R2 at a mean inhibitory concentration IC50 of 69 nM, but is less effective with 5α-R1 till an IC50 of 360 nM.
+Finasteride potently inhibits 5α-R2 at a mean inhibitory concentration IC50 of 69 nM, but is less effective with 5α-R1 with an IC50 of 360 nM.
 Finasteride decreases mean serum level of DHT by 71% after 6 months, and was shown in vitro to inhibit 5α-R3 at a similar potency to 5α-R2 in transfected cell lines.

 Dutasteride

 Dutasteride inhibits 5α-reductase isoenzymes type 1 and 2 better than finasteride, leading to a more complete reduction in DHT at 24 weeks (94.7% versus 70.8%).
 It also reduces intraprostatic DHT 97% in men with prostate cancer at 5 mg/day over three months.
 A second study with 3.5 mg/day for 4 months decreased intraprostatic DHT even further by 99%.
 The suppression of DHT in vivo, and the report that dutasteride inhibits 5α-R3 in vitro suggest that dutasteride may be a triple 5α reductase inhibitor.